-- Anticoagulants inhibit the formation or the effect of coagulation factors.
+- Anticoagulants, which inhibit the formation or prevent the effect of coagulation factors.

-- Antiplatelets (thrombocyte aggregation inhibitors) inhibit the clotting of thrombocytes.
+- Antiplatelets (thrombocyte aggregation inhibitors), which inhibit the clotting of thrombocytes.

-Which type of anticoagulant is to be used depends on the underlying disease of the patient, his/her age, accompanying illnesses or risk factors.
-Possible incompatibilities with certain anticoagulants have to be excluded in the anamnesis prior to administration.
-The advantages and disadvantages for each individual patient have to be considered.
+The type of anticoagulant used depends on the underlying disease, patient’s age, and concomitant illnesses or risk factors.
+Anamnesis should exclude the possible incompatibility with specific anticoagulants prior to administration.
+The advantages and disadvantages of anticoagulants specific to each individual should be considered.

 Effects of Anticoagulants

-Coumarin and coumarin derivatives are used to inhibit blood coagulation of a patient over long periods.
-Coumarins inhibit the vitamin-K dependent formation of the coagulation factors IX, X, VII and II (keyword: 1972), which are produced in the liver.
-Therefore, this vitamin holds great importance in the process of blood coagulation.
+Coumarin and coumarin derivatives are used to inhibit blood coagulation over long periods.
+Coumarins inhibit the vitamin-K dependent synthesis of the coagulation factors IX, X, VII, and II (keyword: 1972), which are produced in the liver.
+Therefore, vitamin K holds key to blood coagulation.

-Heparins already show their effects a few hours after administration and are, therefore, used as preferred treatment, e.g., after surgery, to prevent thrombosis.
+Heparins manifest their effects a few hours after administration and are therefore preferred after surgery, to prevent thrombosis.
 Heparin is a glycosaminoglycan and inhibits the formation of thrombin from prothrombin in the secondary coagulation cascade.
-Physiologically, heparin is contained within the body, inside basophilic granulocytes, inside the liver and inside mast cells.
+Physiologically, heparin is stored within the basophilic granulocytes, inside the liver, and inside the mast cells.

 Apixaban is administered orally in tablet form twice a day.
 It is a direct reversible antagonist of the coagulation factor Xa, which is responsible for converting prothrombin into thrombin.
-Once thrombin cannot be produced anymore, all further steps of the coagulation cascade are stopped, and the formation of a fibrin net has successfully been inhibited.
-Therefore, the red thrombus that is used for closing a wound is formed very slowly or not at all.
+In the absence of thrombin, all subsequent steps in the coagulation cascade are inhibited, including the formation of a fibrin mesh.
+Therefore, the formation of red thrombus during wound closure is delayed or prevented completely.

-Dabigatran is an oral anticoagulant, which is involved in the inhibition of thrombin on a cellular level.
-Dabigatran is administered as inactive precursor, Dabigatranetexilat, which is converted in the liver and blood plasma in its active form via hydrolysis.
-Within the coagulation cascade, thrombin is responsible for activating fibrinogen, which synthesizes fibrin under the influence of the coagulation factor XII.
+Dabigatran is an oral anticoagulant, which is used to inhibit thrombin formation at the cellular level.
+Dabigatran is administered as an inactive precursor, Dabigatran etexilate, which is converted in the liver and blood plasma to its active form via hydrolysis.
+In the coagulation cascade, thrombin activates fibrinogen to fibrin under the effect of the coagulation factor XII.

-Dabigatran also inhibits platelet aggregation in primary hemostasis.
-The metabolization and excretion take place via the kidneys, which clean and filter the blood and then excrete the remaining substance with the urine.
-Dabigatranetexilat is therefore not suited for patients with renal insufficiency.
+Dabigatran also inhibits platelet aggregation during primary hemostasis.
+The metabolism and excretion occur in the kidneys, which clean and filter the blood, and then excrete the toxic residue in the urine.
+Dabigatran etexilate is therefore not indicated for patients with renal insufficiency.

 Rivaroxaban is also a direct antagonist of the coagulation factor Xa, which is taken orally in tablet form.
-Due to its interference with secondary hemostasis, the oxazolidinon-derivative has no effects on platelet aggregation.
+Due to its interference with secondary hemostasis, the oxazolidinone derivative does not affect platelet aggregation.
 Therefore, the primary wound closure remains intact.
-However, the wound is still fragile and can be opened easily, since the formation of the final fibrin clot is prevented by the interference with secondary hemostasis.
-Rivaroxaban is reabsorbed rapidly by the villi on the epithelia of the small intestine, and the concentration of the drug in the plasma is available within a maximum of two to four hours after administration.
+However, the wound is still fragile and easily reopened, since the formation of the final fibrin clot is prevented by the inhibition of secondary hemostasis.
+Rivaroxaban is reabsorbed rapidly by the villi on the epithelia of the small intestine, and the concentrated drug in the plasma is available within a maximum period of 2–4 hours after administration.

-Marcumar is a vitamin K antagonist and inhibits the γ-carboxylation of glutamate.
-This prevents the synthesis and secretion of the coagulation factors X, IX, VII and II.
-Both primary and secondary hemostasis are restricted greatly.
-Marcumar is also known as Phenprocoumon, and it is administered orally in the form of tablets.
-In chemical terms, Marcumar is a connection of 4-Hydroxycumarines.
+Marcumar is a vitamin K antagonist, which inhibits the γ-carboxylation of glutamate and thereby prevents the synthesis and secretion of the coagulation factors X, IX, VII and II.
+Both primary and secondary hemostasis is restricted greatly.
+Marcumar is also known as phenprocoumon, and it is administered orally in the form of tablets.
+Marcumar is a 4-hydroxycumarin, which inhibits vitamin K epoxide reductase.

 Effects of Antiplatelets

-Antiplatelets, also known as thrombocyte aggregation inhibitors, are used to counteract the aggregation of thrombocytes.
-Compared to anticoagulants, the effect of antiplatelets is much weaker.
-That is why those substances are not primarily administered after, e.g., surgeries.
-They are frequently used for patients who have already suffered from myocardial infarction or stroke, to prevent or reduce the risk to suffer from another infarction.
-Antiplatelets are, for example, dipyridamole, clopidogrel and acetylsalicylic acid (ASA).
+Antiplatelets, also known as thrombocyte aggregation inhibitors, are used to inhibit the aggregation of thrombocytes.
+Compared to anticoagulants, the effect of antiplatelets is substantially lower, and therefore are not primarily administered after surgery.
+They are frequently used in patients diagnosed with myocardial infarction or stroke, to prevent or reduce the risk of another adverse event.
+Examples of antiplatelet drugs include dipyridamole, clopidogrel and acetylsalicylic acid (ASA).

 Acetylsalicylic acid (ASA, Aspirin)

-Aspirin is part of almost every medicine cabinet in households all around the world.
-Whether it is about headache or pain in the neck region, menstrual or dental pain, fever or a simple cold – aspirin is the “superstar” amongst painkillers and, therefore, usually the first choice when it comes to symptom relief.
+Aspirin is part of almost every medicine cabinet in households worldwide.
+Whether it is a headache or pain in the neck, menstrual or dental pain, fever or a simple cold, aspirin has been the ‘superstar’ among painkillers, and therefore, usually the first choice for symptom relief.

-The OTC-availability of this painkiller in pharmacies is currently a hot topic among the general public.
-The discussion centers around the issue of a responsible treatment of patients with this drug.
-The WHO (World Health Organization) has already put this medicament on the list of essential pharmaceuticals in 1977.
-The advantages of the active agent acetylsalicylic acid lie in its diverse qualities: It has an effect as antiplatelet as well as an anti-inflammatory (antiphlogistic) effect.
-It acts as pain reliever (analgesic) and lowers fever (antipyretic).
-The exact mechanism of action as well as further information can be found in another article on arachidonic acid derivatives.
+The over-the-counter (OTC) availability of this painkiller in pharmacies is currently a hot topic among the general public.
+The discussion centers around the issue of responsible treatment of patients with this drug.
+The World Health Organization already listed aspirin among essential pharmaceuticals in 1977.
+The advantages of the active agent acetylsalicylic acid are attributed to its antiplatelet, anti-inflammatory, analgesic, and antipyretic effects.
+The mechanism of action along with additional information is discussed in another article on arachidonic acid derivatives.

-The benefit of anticoagulants is, at the same time, their largest drawback that can lead to severe problems if it occurs at the wrong time.
-Anticoagulants do not completely disable the blood coagulation, however, initiation of the coagulation process as well as wound closing or wound healing is delayed significantly.
+Notwithstanding the benefit of anticoagulants, they can lead to severe challenges when used at the wrong time.
+Anticoagulants do not completely disable the blood coagulation; however, initiation of the coagulation cascade as well as wound closing or wound healing is delayed significantly.

-In the case of more severe cuts or similar damages, the body is threatened by an enormous blood loss, which can be lethal under certain circumstances.
-Therefore, it can be necessary to add vitamin K or coagulation factors to stop blood coagulation in extreme situations.
-The administration of vitamin K can be conducted, e.g., in droplet form directly under the tongue.
-Histologically, the mucosa in this area consists of non-keratinized squamous epithelium, which facilitates the entering of the substance into blood-carrying regions.
-This makes it possible to achieve the effect in a relatively small time frame.
+Severe cuts or skin damage increases the risk of a major and lethal blood loss.
+Therefore, it is necessary to add vitamin K or coagulation factors to stop blood coagulation under extreme conditions.
+Vitamin K can be administered as droplets directly under the tongue.
+Histologically, the mucosa in this area consists of non-keratinized squamous epithelium, which facilitates the entry of the substance into the vascular system, resulting in a rapid effect.

-Frequently occurring nose- or gum bleeds, larger hematomas, red urine or dark red to black stool are also signs of side effects.
-The painful feeling of sudden, severe headache in combination with dizziness and visual disturbances can be signs of the greatest risk of anticoagulants: cerebral hemorrhage.
+Frequent nose- or gum bleeds, larger hematomas, red urine or dark red to black stool are side effects of anticoagulant therapy.
+Cerebral hemorrhage is the most serious adverse effect of treatment with anticoagulant treatment, manifesting as sudden, severe headache in combination with dizziness and visual disturbances.

 Interactions with other medications